Rate of change (def): The speed at which a variable changes during a specified period of time.

 Here’s how it generally works: Look for a change in trend on the chart, calculate the rate of change to help determine momentum, and estimate its trajectory.

-When evaluating stocks, we can use the price rate of change to identify shifts in the trend.
 As we see from the chart below, it’s often a leading indicator that tells us a move is about to happen (so get on board quickly!).
 Like I said above, riding the rate of change can be quite profitable, but it must be confirmed by other indicators.
 For instance, we would like to see volume trends and oscillators moving in alignment with it.
 The more indicators that align, the more confidence we have.

 While there are many different ways to analyze data, the rate of change offers us excellent insights as to when a trend change is about to happen.
 Pay attention to it, and confirm what you see against other indicators.